 The College realizes that circumstances place individuals into situations that may lead to dependence upon drugs and/or alcohol.
-Recognizing its responsibility to be concerned with the total well being of its students, MCC provides referral service to those in need of counseling or medical support.
+Recognizing its responsibility to be concerned with the total wellbeing of its students, MCC provides referral service to those in need of counseling or medical support.
 Individuals are urged to seek assistance from a counselor and to secure the proper treatment they may need.
 Below is a resource for a substance abuse and treatment center.

-In addition to the policy above, the CCSNH Alcohol Policy applies.
-See http://www.ccsnh.edu/about-ccsnh/board-policies-system-policies-and-fees

-Alcohol Treatment Center (24 Hour Help Line) 1-800-711-6402
+In addition to the policy above, the CCSNH Alcohol, Drug and Narcotics Policies applies.
+See https://92896ea6.rocketcdn.me/wp-content/uploads/2024/08/System-Policy-700-Student-Affairs-2023-AUG-01.pdf Alcohol Treatment Center (24 Hour Help Line) 1-800-711-6402

-Section 8: Timely Warnings
+Section VII: Timely Warnings